zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-amazon.md

 Good decomposition in society, good decomposition in society, The fruits also have good decomposition.

-[APZ 131.3] (#apz131 .3) {#apz131 .3 .ref .apz} "fishermans” is a pendulum, produsent
+[APZ 131.3] (#apz131 .3) {#apz131 .3 .ref .apz} "fishermans" is a pendulum, produsent
-cThi, who has intelligence, is the one who has the wisdom” is 'to overcome all hazards All hazards are suppressed and deviated.
+cThi, who has intelligence, is the one who has the wisdom" is 'to overcome all hazards All hazards are suppressed and deviated.

 [APZ 131.4] (#apz131 .4) {#apz131 .4 .ref .apz} "Have happy hearts in remembrance
-He shall behave with him.”
+He shall behave with him."
 It is the remembrance of the Paebuda.
 The noble mindfulness and the prophecy that has long been so long.
 The memorial was justified by the remembrance.
 Ready.
 Therefore, it is the soil The Buddha prodused.